Go to Reviews.org US Edition

 - : Telstra 5G Home Internet

-If you're looking for a way to access the internet that doesn't involve the NBN, your best bet is home wireless broadband, or perhaps even mobile broadband.
-If you get a decent smartphone signal at home, you may find this is the best option for you.
+If you're looking for a way to access the internet that doesn't involve the NBN, your best bet is home wireless broadband.

 TPG Home Wireless Unlimited

 TPG takes out the crown for best overall 4G home internet plan thanks to the flexibility on offer.
-You'll get unlimited data at speeds of 20Mbps, and your first month free.
-After you'll pay $54.99 per month.
+You'll get unlimited data at speeds of 20Mbps and save $15 per month for the first six months.
+After that, you'll pay $54.99 per month.

-Th real value comes from the fact the plan is contract-free, and comes with the modem for free.
-If you want to leave, you can simply return the modem.
+The real value comes from the fact the plan is contract-free and comes with the modem for free.
+If you want to leave, you can return the modem.

-You'll pay $30 upfront in device and shipping fees.
+You'll pay $49 per month for your first six months, and $59 per month thereafter.
+This gets with 50Mbps download speeds and unlimited data.
+You also pay $30 upfront in device and shipping fees.
 If you leave SpinTel, you'll need to return the modem.

-Here's how SpinTel's plan compares to other 4G home internet plans on the Optus network:
+Here's how this SpinTel plan compares to other 5G home internet plans:

 Telstra 5G Home Internet